CrazyByDefault/vhdl/documentation/README.md

-## Documentation for the project - LaTeX.
+# Documentation for the project - LaTeX.

-# Please don't use online LaTeX editors.
-Please.
+## The final report is titled report.pdf

-### Install it on your lappy, run it locally.
-It's time taking, but not hard.
+#### To edit the tex files, install tex on your machine and run it locally.
+The download is time taking, but not hard.
 Here are the required instructions -

 On Ubuntu/Debian, type this into the terminal -